brightec/RateTheApp-Android/README.md

 <string name="ratetheapp_positive_button">Sure</string>
 <string name="ratetheapp_negative_button">No Thanks</string>
 <string name="ratetheapp_badrating_title">Hi There!</string>
 <string name="ratetheapp_badrating_text">I’m really sorry to hear that you don’t like our app.
-Would you mind sending me your thoughts on how we can improve the app?
+Would you mind sending me your thoughts on how we can improve it?
 I’ll respond directly.
 Thanks for your help.</string>
 ```

 ###### Example overriding some string definitions - from the demo app, strings.xml